-We note that Snorri’s listing of those taking part in the building is hierarchic: First the kings are named as responsible for building the ship, then Thorberg as the stem-smith, then the shipbuilders (those who construct the ship), then those who shape the timber, those who forge the nails and finally those who merely carry the timber.
+Snorri hierarchically lists all taking part in the building process: Firstly the king as the ship owner and master builder, then the stem-smith, then the regular shipbuilders, then those who shape the timber, those who forge the nails and finally those who merely carry the timber.

-The saga texts refer to about 15 examples of large ships with 30 pairs of oars or more from shortly after the year 1000 to the middle of the 13th century.
+The saga texts refer to about fifteen large ships with thirty pairs of oars or more built shortly after the year 1000 to the middle of the 13th century.

-Although detailed descriptions of individual ships are rare, the sagas are full of descriptions of battle-scenes and pictures of life on board and they therefore provide a rich source of information about maritime terminology and practical processes in the Early Middle Ages.
+Although detailed descriptions of individual ships are rare, the sagas are full of descriptions of battle scenes and life on board.